CodeHana/Bankruptcy_Prediction/proposal.md

 ### Design:

 A company faces bankruptcy when they are unable to pay off their debts.
 Before a company actually filing bankruptcy, many of the signs will reflect on the financial ratios.
 This projects aims to build a bankruptcy prediction model based on the data from Taiwan Economic Journal.
-It listed over 900 companies  including the details of company numerical attributes that may help understand the possibility of bankruptcy.
+Taiwan Stock exchange has around 800-900 listed companies, the data used for analysis provides details of company numerical attributes that may help understand the possibility of bankruptcy from 1999 to 2009.
 Also, I am interested in applying the model on the SP500 company data and analyzing the possibility of whether the company would face high probability of bankruptcy.

 ### Summary: